userlike/settler/README.md

 ## ⛺ Settler

-> DON'T USE IN PRODUCTION, YET.

-> This is currently an experimental project.

 `settler` is a typesafe migration utility to migrate data between versions, similar to database migrations.
 Utilizes [io-ts](https://github.com/gcanti/io-ts) codecs.